-Iorio Altamirano LLP is a securities arbitration law firm based in New York City.
-We are experienced securities arbitration attorneys, and we represent investors nationwide who have suffered investment losses due to wrongful conduct by financial advisors and brokerage firms.
+Iorio Altamirano LLP is a securities arbitration and whistleblower law firm based in New York City.
+We are experienced securities arbitration attorneys, and we primarily represent investors nationwide who have suffered investment losses due to wrongful conduct by financial advisors and brokerage firms.
 We offer a bold approach and aggressively pursue the recovery of investment losses on behalf of our clients.
 We are investor advocates.

 Securities arbitration is a unique and complex practice area.
 Investors should seek out experienced counsel who can navigate the arbitration process and effectively advocate on their behalf.
 We have nearly 20 years of combined experience as securities arbitration lawyers and have helped investors recover investment losses in over 1000 cases.
 We understand the securities industry and represent individuals, businesses, and institutions in claims involving securities violations before the Financial Industry Regulatory Authority (FINRA).